DecomPy/DecomPy/docs/source/Documentation/3_DesignDecisions/3_Database/1_DatabaseDesign.rst

 **************************

 This is a log of major design decisions and reasoning made during creation of the database section of decompy.
-At the time of writing this, this is made up of one class based off of a design diagram, the RepoFiltering class, and the RepoStructure class.
+At the time of writing this, this is made up of one class based off of the design diagram.

 -----------------------------------------------------------------------------------------------------------------